John Clipperton

-John Clipperton (1676 – June 1722) was an English privateer who fought against the Spanish in the 18th century.
+John Clipperton (c.
+1676 – June 1722) was an English privateer who fought against the Spanish in the 18th century.
 He was involved in two buccaneering expeditions to the South Pacific—the first led by William Dampier in 1703, and the second under his own command in 1719.
 He used Clipperton Island in the eastern Pacific Ocean as a base for his raids.

 Early life and personality

-John Clipperton was born in Great Yarmouth, Norfolk, in 1676 into a family of seafarers.
+John Clipperton was born in Great Yarmouth, Norfolk, in about 1676 into a family of seafarers.
 In his younger days he sailed all the seas of Europe, made one trip to the West Indies and one around the world.
 He was an able pilot and seaman, but also a man of faults.
 He was a blunt, plain-spoken sailor.
 He was definitely no gentleman; but at times tried to be seen as one.
 Rash fits of rage would befall him, although he was soon appeased.
 Then he would be ready to repair any injustice that he had committed in the heat of anger—at least when this was possible.